crazzfeng/sendcloud-docs/docs/Data Analysis/statistics.md

       </td>

       <td style={{ textAlign: "left" }}>
-        Number of recipients who clicked the email.
+        The number of recipients who clicked a specific link in the email is counted, and one link in an email only counts once.
         Ratio=Unique Click/Delivered
       </td>
     </tr>